vrgamestudio/vrgamestudio.github.io/_posts/2020-11-17-VR-Game-Studio-Website-Created.md

 	telling me I get no page visitors, no stats, but that results in 1000s of downloads.
 So obviously a huge bug in their reporting numbers yet they just pretend it's not happening.
 Why Microsoft, why?
 </p>
 <p>
 	Just on a general point of rant, why is everything so.....shit these days?
 Everything is a scam, everyone has an angle.
-I can't even watch youtube these days without being bombarded with ads and badly disguised product placement, sponsoring, patreon support begging.
+I can't even watch youtube without being bombarded with multiple ads and badly disguised product placement, sponsoring, patreon support begging.
+It's all so underhand, where is the advertising standards in all this?
 Urgggghhh I hate it all so much!
 </p>
 <p>
 	So here at VR game Studio I try to do things differently to everyone else.
 I try to make stand alone products without any subscription, spyware, malware, dodgy SDKs,